 The Skeletons is meditative structured freeform game for 1-6 players.
-You’ll need a few hours a private space.
+You’ll need a few hours and a private space.

 Years fly by like dead leaves.
 Everything is darkness.
 Everything is silence.
 You stand vigilant before the sarcophagus without thought or breath-such is your compulsion.
 You do not remember your name and still you watch.
 The flesh has fallen off your bones and still you watch.